 Off the beaten path in Black Mountain, just east of Asheville

-At Black Mountain Ciderworks + Meadery, we craft authentic cider and mead from local apples and honey.
-We embrace the terroir of our Southern apples, fermenting cider in small batches blended from heirloom apples throughout the harvest and pressed in house.
-Our cider is clean, never filtered or pasteurized, and we never add sugars, concentrates, or manufactured flavors.
-As mazers (mead-makers), we craft hydromels which are lower gravity more sessionable meads from a variety of local and regional honey, with unique flavors like coffee, almond, and beet.
+At Black Mountain Ciderworks + Meadery, we craft fine ciders and meads from local apples and honey.
+We ferment cider in small batches blended from heirloom apples throughout the harvest and pressed in-house.
+Our cider is real cider, never filtered or pasteurized, and we never add sugars, concentrates, or manufactured flavors.
+With mead, we focus on hydromels, meads fermented with a higher water content to achieve a lower-gravity, more sessionable mead.
+We find that hydromels are more approachable than traditional higher-gravity meads.

-Previously as homebrewers, we made beer, wine, and dry cider, which we preferred over the too-sweet commercial brands then available.
+Previously as homebrewers, we made beer, wine, and dry cider, which we preferred over too-sweet industrial brands.
 We began developing our cider concept in 2009 while visiting England.
-There we attended a street fair in a town called Battle and slaked our thirst with real, Kentish, country-style cider made from 100% apple juice (scrumpy).
+There we attended a street fair in a town called Battle and slaked our thirst with real, Kentish country-style cider made from 100% apple juice (scrumpy).
 It was dry and still, standing in contrast to the syrupy-sweet industrial brands sold in the English pubs and much of the U.S. Market.
 Our notion was whetted into conviction: cider needn’t taste like artificially-flavored apple candy, and when made with 100% juice—and without concentrates, corn syrups, or other undesirables—real cider is a pure, yet complex and palatable delight.
 Years later, this experience continues to inspire our own real North Carolina cider and mead.
-Cheers, to your health and pleasure!
+Cheers, to your health and pleasure.

 What is cider?
 Cider is fermented apple juice.
 Historically, “cider” always meant fermented (alcoholic) apple juice, and only during prohibition was the term misappropriated to signify non-alcoholic juice.